Celeste Colorgrade Generator

 Simple recolor.
 Rescales the RGB color cube so that black and white are the specified color.

 8-value recolor.
 This rescales the color cube so that each of the corners are the specified colors.
-The colors are interpolated linearly between each corner (more specifically, it is multilinear with respect to the RGB color channels).
+The colors are interpolated linearly between each corner.

 Recenter colors.
 This rescales the colors in the input colorgrade so that the R, G, and B values each occupy the full range of [0, 1].